BoostryJP/ibet-WST/README.md

 ## Overview

-ibet-WST (ibet Worldwide Settlement Token) is a protocol that bridges security tokens (digital securities) on the ibet for Fin consortium blockchain to the Ethereum network, enabling global DvP (Delivery versus Payment) settlement on public blockchains.
+ibet-WST (ibet Worldwide Settlement Token) is a protocol that bridges security tokens on the ibet for Fin consortium blockchain with EVM networks, including Ethereum, enabling global DvP (Delivery versus Payment) settlement on public blockchains.

 - [IbetWST](contracts/token/IbetWST.sol): The main contract for ibet-WST.
 It is implemented as an extension of the ERC20 token standard, providing whitelist management for holders and DvP settlement functionality.
 - [AuthIbetWST](contracts/token/AuthIbetWST.sol): An extension of the IbetWST contract that adds authentication using EIP-712 signatures.
 This enables gasless transactions for various ibet-WST functions.